twjordan29/qrify/README.md

 Generate an email QR code.
 Users can scan it, and it will prompt them to compose an email to the specified email address.

+### vCard QR Codes

+Generate a vCard QR code.
+Users can scan it, and it will allow them to quickly import your contact information into their address book or contacts app.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.